The Best (And The Funniest) Pop Culture Halloween Costumes For 2022

 What you'll need: Pink Velvet Hoodie (£32.95), Pink Velvet Trousers (£27.95) and some Chunky Grey Trainers (£34.99).

 Take some inspiration from Maude Apatow's Euphoria character Lexi Howard and dress up as art legend Bob Ross.
-Try painting to really get into character.
+Try getting into character by having a go at painting.

 Layer up some tutus and you're ready to go.
-Borrow a rubber duck from you bathroom too for extra Halloween costume points.
+Borrow a rubber duck from your bathroom to hit a home run with this Halloween costume.